 THAT MEANS IT WAS A MEANINGFUL LEARNING EXPERIENCE.
-Pongratulations!
+Congratulations!

 These experiences occur when a person is able to link new contents and experiences to prior knowledge.
-To achieve this, it is necessary to establish a clear link between the socio-cultural context and the emotions felt prior to and during the learning experience and, therefore, with each individual's motivation that is to say,

-NEUROBIOLOGICAL EVIDENCE SUGGESTS THAT THE PRINCIPAL COGNITIVE PROCESSES WE DEVELOP AT SCHOOL, by the emotional
+To achieve this, it is necessary to establish a clear link between the socio-cultural context and the emotions felt prior to and during the learning experience and, therefore, with each individual's motivation.
+NEUROBIOLOGICAL EVIDENCE SUGGESTS THAT THE PRINCIPAL COGNITIVE PROCESSES WE DEVELOP AT SCHOOL, that is to say,

-LEARNING,

-PAYING ATTENTION,

-MEMORIZING,

-TAKING DECISIONS,

-AND SOCIAL INTERACTION,
+LEARNING, PAYING ATTENTION, MEMORIZING, TAKING DECISIONS, AND SOCIAL INTERACTION, by the emotional